maroider/maroider/README.md

 I have somehow found myself working on Winit entirely without meaning to.

+### Website

+I have a shitty website with nothing of interest on it: <https://maroider.net>

 ### Other accounts

 You can usually find me on other services as @maroider.